Current Research

 Federated Mutual Insurance

-Developed SQL for companywide Multi Product Data Mart reports; Automated the companies process for building SSRS reports with VBA Script; Presented R&D for an Agile approach to software development to management
+Developed SQL for companywide Multi Product Data Mart reports; automated the company's process for building SSRS reports with VBA Script; presented R&D for an Agile approach to software development to management.

 Research Intern